 which forces Bundler to install version

 sqlite3 gem.
-Note that we’ve also taken this opportunity to arrange for SQLite to be included only in a development environment (Section 7.1.1), which prevents potential conflicts with the database used by Heroku (Section 1.4).
+Note that we’ve also taken this opportunity to arrange for the gem to be included only in a development environment (Section 7.1.1), which prevents potential conflicts with the database used by Heroku (Section 1.4).

 Listing 1.5 also changes a few other lines, converting